FREQUENTLY ASKED QUESTIONS

 Please note, your child must participate in his/her appropriate age group as listed on the table regardless of their abilities or friendship groups.

-Free training by qualified coaches is available every Tuesday for Balmoral Athletes from 6.00pm to 7.00pm (arrive at 5.50pm for sign-in) – except during school holidays.
+Free training by qualified coaches is available every Tuesday for Balmoral Athletes; U6–U8 from 5:30–6:30pm; U8+ from 6:00–7:00pm (arrive 10 minutes early for sign-in) – except during school holidays.
 There are three or four disciplines to choose from each week.

 The weekly training schedule is posted on the BLAC Facebook page.
 It’s not compulsory to attend, but a great opportunity to learn/improve skills and technique.